 you are being DECEIVED. break free from the cogs, flee the hive, become A PROPHET OF THE TRUTH!

 kilroy2.0 was here … kilroy2.0 is everywhere

 >>> [ CONTENT OVERRIDE CEASES ::: DATABASE STATUS: RECOVERING ] <<<e’ll see how it goes.

-As I saw summer flying by I knowingly let the writing side of things slide a bit to make sure I enjoyed all the fun things we did as a family.
+As I saw summer flying by I knowingly let the writing side of things slide a bit to make sure I enjoyed all the fun things we did as a family. ((There were additional factors contributing to this being perhaps the most stressful summer I can remember, making happy family time more important that ever.))
 When I break my daily writing habit I have a very hard time re-starting it, which is why I cling to it so strongly.
 It’s even hard to re-start while adjusting to the much tighter morning schedule of the school year.
 But I’m happy to say that, after a rock start, things are back on track.
 I’m making daily progress and I’m starting to see the light at the end of the revisions tunnel on “Miracles”.

 I’ve updated my ProgPress Plug-in.
 This version should (hopefully) solve the issue with php4 that recently came to light.
 It also uses an inline version of the default styles in feeds, which looks a lot nicer.